 In winter, as in summer, it’s nice to be able to enjoy the comforts of home.
 There are so many things that make our home a haven: a warm fire in the fireplace, the people we love, soft background music and familiar sounds and smells.
-In Canada, we spend nearly 90% of our time indoors, so it is important that the air we breathe at home is healthy.
+In Canada, we spend nearly 90% of our time indoors, so it is important that the air we breathe at home is pleasant and healthy.

 When used according to the manufacturer’s instructions, humidifiers do not present any risk.
-However, if not cleaned and disinfected regularly they could help aggravate respiratory problems for people who have asthma, allergies or other respiratory problems.
+However, if not cleaned and disinfected regularly they could aggravate respiratory problems for people who have asthma, allergies or other respiratory problems.

 Your loved ones deserve to breathe clean, properly humidified air.
 For many families, a humidifier can be an excellent option!